SiaFoundation/siad/doc/api/index.html.md

 ```
 **downloadspending** | hastings
 Amount of contract funds that have been spent on downloads.

+**fundaccountspending** | hastings
+Amount of money spent on funding an ephemeral account on a host.

 **endheight** | block height
 Block height that the file contract ends on.